revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-155.Consider If you are already installed a module with pip but it doesn’t import in your IDLE, what could it possibly be?
+155. Consider if you have already installed a module with pip but it doesn’t import in your IDLE, what could it possibly be?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)